jonwesneski/end2/README.md

 if __name__ == '__main__':
     run_instance = create_test_run_instance(suite_paths=['tests'])  # This arg is a list of test packages, test modules, and tests methods; more on this in the next section

     def test_parameters(logger_) -> tuple:     # This is how parameters for tests are injected.
-When overriding this return (logger_,), {}               # you must always return a tuple of tuple and dict.
+When overriding this return (create_client(), logger_), {}  # you must always return a tuple of tuple and dict.
 The logger_ arg
                                                # here will be the logger specific to the test.
 If you do not create
                                                # a test_parameters method then this is the method signature that
                                                # will be used

     run_instance, ignored_modules, failed_imports = create_test_suite_instance(args.suites, test_parameters_func=test_parameters)
+    # ...
+Do something before the test run
     test_suite_result = run_instance.execute(parallel=True)  # This kicks off the test run
+    # ...
+Do something after the test run

     exit(test_suite_result.exit_code)
 ```